apiaryio/mson-ast/README.md

 - `sections` (array[[Type Section][]]) - List of member's type sections

 ### Mixin (object)
 Mixin type.
-In the case of AST the Mixin type is treated as a special case of a member type.
+In the case of an AST, the Mixin type is treated as a special case of a member type.

 #### Properties
 - `type_definition` ([Type Definition][]) - Type Name or full Type Definition of the type to be included